Tunisian suspended parliament holds online session, defying president | Politics

 Tunisian members of parliament defied President Kais Saied on Wednesday by holding their first full session since last summer when he suspended the chamber and moved to one-man rule.

 Tunisian members of parliament defied President Kais Saied on Wednesday by holding their first full session since last summer when he suspended the chamber and moved to one-man rule.
-Some 120 MPs attended the online session and were expected to hold a vote against the "exceptional measures" Saied has used since July to brush aside the 2014 democratic constitution and govern himself.
+Some 120 MPs attended the online session and were expected to hold a vote against the "exceptional measures" Saied has used since July to brush aside the 2014 democratic constitution and govern on his own.

 The move represents parliament's most direct challenge to Saied, who has dismissed it as being "of the past" and who late on Monday issued a stern warning that forces would confront "those who pushed Tunisians to fight".
 The meeting started after an hour's delay.
-Reuters journalists and other people in Tunis said the connection to Zoom and Teams applications had stopped working temporarily though it was not clear if the problem was connected to the political situation.
+Reuters journalists and other people in Tunis said the connection to Zoom and Teams applications had stopped working temporarily shortly before the meeting was due to begin.

-Officials at the Technology Ministry were not immediately available for comment.
+Speaking on the private Radio Mosaique, Communications Technology Minister Nizar Ben Neji denied that any applications had been disabled with the aim of disrupting the parliament session.
 The session was chaired by the Deputy Speaker Tarek Ftiti who said that 120 lawmakers took part.

 While the session may underscore increasing opposition to Saied and will challenge the legitimacy of his moves, it is not likely to alter his grip on power.
 "We are not afraid to defend a legitimate institution," said Yamina Zoglami, a parliament member from the moderate Islamist Ennahda.